 X-rays are also an important tool for monitoring the growth and development of children's teeth and jaws.
 Your dentist will recommend appropriate radiology according to any conditions they need to assess.

 How often do you need panoramic dental x-rays?

-Your dentist will determine how often you need a dental x-ray based on your oral health and history.
+Your dentist will make that decision.
 High-risk patients may need dental x-rays every six months, while patients with healthy oral history may only need an x-ray once every few years.
-This article shows the ADA’s recommendations for patient selection for dental x-rays.
+This article shows the ADA's recommendations for patient selection for dental x-rays.

 How much does a panoramic dental x-ray cost in the US?

 If you have dental insurance, you may pay little or nothing for your panoramic dental x-ray.
 Check out or dental Medicaid guide to see if you are eligible for state-funded dental insurance.

 If you have no insurance, panoramic dental x-rays cost anywhere from $100-$200.
 Prices depend a lot on the location of your dentist and their business overheads.